-In order to protect foods from contamination, this mainly comes from moisture or the presence of other toxic gases that may create an odour that is very unpleasant, silica gel is one of the most favoured absorbing agents known.
+In order to protect foods from contamination, this mainly comes from moisture or the presence of other toxic gases that may create an odor that is very unpleasant, silica gel desiccant is one of the most favored absorbing agents known.

 It is important to protect the shelf life of foods that are packed and must retain their original properties or freshness for a long duration of time.
 Silica gel is known to be a key absorbent of unwanted atmospheric hazards.

 One of the most important features of silica gel is that it is porous in nature and granular in form.
 It is made from sodium silicate that is transformed into silica dioxide, which is replaced by the word ‘gel’.
 It is also known to be a very hard and resilient mineral that attracts moisture in a big way.

 It is commonly seen in a bead form and packed in small packets of Tyvek paper that permit the interaction of moisture and silica gel.
 It is a very popular desiccant.
 On account of its properties, it is strongly recommended to not be consumed at any cost.
 Every packet carries this warning.

 The Versatile Uses of Silica Gel for Food Packaging

 Humidity is one of the biggest culprits responsible for the contamination of foods.
 Fortunately, silica gel has this huge advantage of absorbing about 40 % of moisture more than its own weight and size.
 These packets come in different sizes depending on the volume of food products that need protection.

 Most silica gel sachets are packed in a suitable material that promotes the absorption of moisture and other harmful elements that can affect the food.
 Generally, it is made from Tyvek or polyester fabric.
 The other important consideration of using silica gel is that it can be regenerated, or can be used multiple times.
 The only requirement, in this case, is to heat it to a precise temperature (about 250*F for about 2 hours) to release all the unwanted stored substances in its pores.